 Primary Areas of Focus:

-Jewish World Watch is primarily focused on ending genocide and mass atrocities in Sudan, South Sudan, and the Democratic Republic of the Congo.
+Jewish World Watch is primarily focused on ending genocide and mass atrocities in Sudan, South Sudan, the Democratic Republic of the Congo, and Syria.

 At the heart of Sudan’s protracted conflicts is the division between the Arab dominated center in Khartoum, and the marginalized non-Arab populations in the geographic and socio-economic periphery.
 Genocide and mass atrocities continue to take place across Darfur, South Kordofan, and Blue Nile, Sudan.
 More about Sudan >>>